Lost Your Retail Job? Check Out These Career Opportunities

 Median Hourly Wages: $16.16

 Job Description: Receptionists greet visitors, schedule appointments, and direct telephone calls to the proper recipients.

 Training Requirements: Employers provide on-the-job training to receptionists, but some will only hire candidates who have experience using word processing and spreadsheet applications.

-Job Outlook and Prospects: Employment of receptionists will grow faster than the average for all occupations through 2024, according to BLS estimates.
+Job Outlook and Prospects: The B.L.S. predicts employment growth of 9% between 2016 and 2026, as fast as the growth for all occupations.
 Job prospects will be good, especially in the healthcare industry.

-Job Outlook and Prospects: Employment is expected to grow faster than the average for all occupations through 2024.
-Job prospects should be very good.
+Job Outlook and Prospects: Employment growth is expected to grow much faster than the average for all occupations: 41% from 2016 to 2026.
+Job prospects will be excellent.